FDE-Deep/python/README.md

   - Demonstrates a `@staticmethod` that checks if a student passed without accessing instance state
   - Shows how static methods are called from the class directly

+## Roadmap

+Roadmap to become an awesome python developer:

+- Phase 1
+  - Week 1
+    - Python Fluency
+      - Day 01: learned about lists in Python, including creating lists, accessing items with index and slicing, iterating through values, updating and inserting items, removing items, using list comprehension, and sorting lists

 ## Next steps

 - Continue learning intersections with sets